Beyond retirement: Wealth planning for corporate executives

 Share

-Common wisdom suggests that high earners have little to worry about when it comes to retirement planning.
-In fact, this is a long way from the truth.
-No matter a person’s net worth – whether they are a corporate executive, a business owner or beyond – careful planning is required to ensure that risks are mitigated and objectives are achieved.
+No matter a person’s net worth, careful planning is required to ensure that risks are mitigated and objectives are achieved.
 This is particularly important given that many people want to maintain the same lifestyle in retirement as in their working life.
-In fact, income needs often rise during the early years of retirement given that many people go on holiday while they are still physically active.
-A proper plan will help to ensure the right arrangements are in place to fund a desired lifestyle and also to cover any unexpected expenses along the way.
+In fact, income needs often rise during the early years of retirement given that many people go on holiday while they’re still physically active.
+A proper plan will help to ensure the right arrangements are in place to fund your desired lifestyle and to cover any unexpected expenses along the way.

 First determine if you have a pensions issue

-Make use of all your options
+Make use of all your retirement planning options

-Hassett says that retirement planning means taking a holistic view of a client’s financial affairs to see if it is possible to anticipate any future problems, such as succession issues, and how they can be solved.
+Sheard says that retirement planning means taking a holistic view of a client’s financial affairs to see if it is possible to anticipate any future problems, such as succession issues, and how they can be solved.
 This consists of considering three key questions:

 • Will my assets provide me with the net income that I need to provide the lifestyle I desire?